smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

-However, the time it would take us to properly account for all the SM backgrounds would probably take away from the main purpose of this tutorial, which is to look at how docker is being used in ATLAS analysis.
+However, the time it would take us to properly account for all the SM backgrounds would probably take away from the main purpose of this "docker in ATLAS" tutorial.
 So we'll instead assume that our SM background distribution can be modeled analytically by some smoothly decaying exponential in the dijet invariant mass, and move along (keeping in mind that this would in no way fly in a real analysis!).
 We'll also provide some toy data for the interpretation.
 The fit will be done using a python fitting framework called [pyhf](https://diana-hep.org/pyhf/).

-This approach is illustrated in the following doodle, where some data is fit with the background plus signal, with the signal amplitude (linearly proportional to the cross section) allowed to vary, and the fit shows that the data is best represented with a signal component, where the signal cross section is 1/5th of its simulated value.
+This approach is illustrated in the following doodle, where some data is fit with the background plus signal, with the signal amplitude (linearly proportional to the cross section) allowed to vary.
+The fit shows that the data is best represented with a signal component, where the signal cross section is 1/5th of its simulated value.
 Note that the signal in this doodle is **not** meant to represent the particular signal we get from our DAOD, it's just drawn from a Gaussian distribution for illustration.

 <img src="../fig/doodle.png" alt="Background preservation" style="width:900px">